Explore vibrant Marrakech

 For a first time holiday to Morocco, this itinerary offers a varied trip covering three completely different landscapes.

-Fitting nicely into a week or 10-day visit, combine the buzz of Marrakech with its incredible shops and restaurants, the peace and tranquillity of the High Atlas mountains and the pretty coastal town of Essaouira.
+Fitting nicely into a week or 10-day visit, combine the buzz of Marrakech with its atmospheric souq and authentic local restaurants, with the peace and tranquillity of the High Atlas mountains and the pretty Atlantic coastal town of Essaouira.
 Visit these three destinations in any order you wish to get absolutely the right balance for a perfect holiday.

 The cosmopolitan city of Marrakech provides a taste of the exotic, only a short flight away.